What to make when you can’t find palm for taler bora?

 Aamer bora or sweet mango fritters

 - 1 cup mango pulp fresh or canned

 - 1/2 cup grated coconut fresh or frozen

 - oil for deep frying canola or vegetable

 - Mix all the ingredients in a non reactive bowl.
 You want to aim for a pancake or malpua like consistency.
 Add more flour or mango pulp to achieve the desired consistency.
 The batter will be a little thinner than taler bora batter.

 - Heat sufficient oil in a deep pan.

-- Using a tea spoon or fingers, take a little bit of the batter and drop it in hot oil.
-You can fry several at a time, but try not to over crown the pan.
+- Using a teaspoon or fingers, take a little bit of the batter and drop it in hot oil.
+You can fry several at a time but try not to overcrowd the pan.
 Take out the boras as soon as they turn golden brown; preferably in the order that you dropped them.